RaoOfPhysics/201607_PCST-Proceedings/03_results.md

 ## Communication audiences

 The survey presented the respondents with several audience groups and asked them to rate how **knowledgeable** they thought the audience was regarding their area of research, how **important** it was to communicate their research to this audience, and how **easy** it was to do so.
-The audience groups, in order of their listing in the survey, were:

-- Your colleagues and collaborators / other people in your research field
-- Other scientists or experts outside your research field
-- Press officers at your university/institute
-- Teachers
-- University students
-- School students / pupils
-- General journalists
-- Science journalists
-- Other media (writers, documentary makers)
-- Government / politicians / policy makers
-- Industry / corporate sector / private companies
-- Non-specialist public

-The groups can also be clustered together as:
+The audience groups presented to the respondents can be clustered together as:

 |Research|Education|Media|Other|
 |:---|:---|:---|:---|